oroinc/platform/src/Oro/Bundle/EmbeddedFormBundle/README.md

 For backward compatibility, the legacy mechanism of customizing embedded forms layout is supported: for this a FormType should implement `Oro\Bundle\EmbeddedFormBundle\Form\Type\CustomLayoutFormInterface`.

-However, it is advisable to use Layouts engine from OroLayoutBundle to customize the form layout.
+However, it is advisable to use Layouts engine from the LayoutBundle to customize the form layout.
-Embedded forms use `embedded_form` layout theme and layout update files should be placed in `Acme\Bundle\DemoBundle\Resources\layouts\embedded_form` directory.
+Embedded forms use the `embedded_form` layout theme and layout update files should be placed in `Acme\Bundle\DemoBundle\Resources\layouts\embedded_form` directory.

-Layout update files can be placed in subdirectory corresponding to a route name (e.g. `oro_embedded_form_submit`) if it needs to be applied a specific action only.
+Layout update files can be placed in subdirectory corresponding to a route name (e.g. `oro_embedded_form_submit`, `oro_embedded_form_success`) if it needs to be applied a specific action only.
-Please, refer to OroLayoutBundle documentation for more information.
+Please, refer to the [LayoutBundle](../LayoutBundle/Resources/doc/index.md) documentation for more information.

-Let's consider an example when we need to move email field before first name field on the embedded form:
+Let's consider an example when we need to move the email field before the first name field on the embedded form:

 **Example**
 ```yml